MediaComem/comem-travel-log-ionic-setup/README.md

 The first file, `environment.ts` is the default file and the one that should hold the configuration for your development environment.
 It should **not be committed** as your development config might be different than the one of your fellows developers.

-The other one, `environment.prod.ts`, is the file that will contain production specific values. **It should not be commited** at all.
+The other one, `environment.prod.ts`, is the file that will contain production specific values. **It should not be commited** at all (especially when using a public repository), since it could contain **VERY** sensitive information.

 Alas, both those files have already been commited when the project was set up...
-It's not a huge problem as both those files don't contain anything sensitive.
+It's not a huge problem as both those files don't currently contain anything sensitive.

 You need to tell git to untrack them, though, so **delete both of them** from your filesystem (we'll recreate them later), then **commit those deletions** in git: